lfe/blog/src/_posts/2015-01-01-1215-scientific-computing-on-the-erlang-vm.md

 1.8207657603852567e-14
 ```

-There is a conveience class in NumPy ``numpy.poly1d`` that, once instantiated
+There is a convenience class in NumPy ``numpy.poly1d`` that, once instantiated
 with our fit data, we can use to evaluate at any given point.
 Let's try it
 out: